 The application of cutting-edge technologies has resulted in remarkable progress in the development of medical devices and pharmaceutical products.
 Compared with other industries, however, the power of internet technology has been underutilized in the field of medical healthcare.

 Despite the extraordinary development of a wide range of modern medical testing devices, the mechanism for sharing test data among medical institutions remains a relic of the past.
 Even with the continued development of remarkable new pharmaceutical products, no services have emerged to improve the healthcare experience by, for example, eliminating waiting times at medical institutions and pharmacies.
 At Medley, we believe the skillful integration of internet technology with existing medical systems can increase the productivity of healthcare professionals and result in better outcomes for patients.

-To achieve this goal, Medley focuses on the approach of converting medical information technology (IT) systems to SaaS (Software as a Service).
-For example, the prevalence rate of electronic medical records in clinics in Japan is reportedly about 35%, and more than half of the medical institutions still use paper medical records.
-In addition, most of the electronic medical records are also centered on on-premise systems, which utilize local networks.
+To accomplish our mission of “creating the future of medical and healthcare”, Medley focuses on converting medical information technology (IT) systems to SaaS (Software as a Service) products.
+Only roughly 42% of clinics in Japan currently use electronic medical records (EMRs) and more than half of medical institutions still use paper medical records.
+In addition, most EMRs are locally stored on on-premise systems that use only local networks.

-The benefits of converting a medical IT system to SaaS in overcoming medical care challenges in Japan, such as declining birthrates, an aging society, workstyle reforms, and rising social security costs, are immeasurable.
-However, the key is not to just talk about ideals but to develop and disseminate medical IT systems that can be used in actual medical care settings.
-We believe that reducing the time required for this change will surely create great value for society, and we are working toward the development and dissemination of these systems.
+It is impossible to measure the benefits of converting a medical IT system to SaaS products in terms of overcoming challenges facing the Japanese medical care industry such as declining birthrates and the aging of society, workstyle reforms, and rising social security costs.
+Rather than talking about ideals, however, we think it is more important to develop and disseminate medical IT systems that can be used in actual medical care settings.
+We believe that reducing the time required for this transition will surely create great value for society.
+That is why we are working to develop and encourage the widespread use of these systems.

 Return to index